 University of St Andrews

-The Fulbright University of St Andrews Award covers a PhD programme for up to four years in any arts and humanities discipline within the Faculty of Arts or the Faculty of Divinity.
+The Fulbright University of St Andrews Award covers a PhD programme for up to three years in any arts and humanities discipline within the Faculty of Arts or the Faculty of Divinity.

-Founded in the 15th century, St Andrews is Scotland’s first university and the third oldest in the English speaking world.
-Teaching began in the community of St Andrews on the east coast of Scotland in 1410 and the University was formally constituted by the issue of Papal Bull in 1413.
+Founded in the 15th century, the University of St Andrews is Scotland’s first university and the third oldest in the English-speaking world.
+Teaching began in the community of St Andrews on the east coast of Scotland in 1410 and the University was formally constituted by the issuance of a Papal Bull in 1413.

 - Full tuition waiver

-This is intended as a contribution towards general maintenance costs for four academic years in the UK.
+The living stipend is intended as a contribution towards general maintenance costs during the degree programme in the UK.

 In the UK, master's degrees are typically one-year programmes (full-time) and PhDs are three-year programmes (full-time).